-Another benefit of activating Windows 10 is that no new updates will hinder or interfere with how your system operates.
+Another benefit of activating Windows 10 is that no new updates hinder or interfere with your system’s operation.

 Microsoft has made no secret of its intentions to continuously update and review the OS, meaning they can initiate further limitations if they want free users to switch to the premium versions.